asurendra41/webdriverioVolvo/README.md

 =======
 install allure reports by using:  npm install @wdio/allure-reporter --save-dev

-please check this link for more details [Aluure reports](https://webdriver.io/docs/allure-reporter)
+please check this link for more details [Allure reports](https://webdriver.io/docs/allure-reporter)

 After execution please check allure results folder.
 Install the Allure command-line tool, and process the results directory using :